uwex-learning-tech/sbplus-v3/README.md

 _none at the moment_

 #### 3.1.4 (07/27/2018)
-* Fixed an issue where author photo is not loaded from server.
+* Fixed an issue where author photo is not loaded from the server.
-* Author placeholder image has been removed to give more space for text when there is not author photo.
+* Author placeholder image has been removed to give more space for text when there is no author photo.

-#### 3.1.3 (02/02/20158)
+#### 3.1.3 (02/02/2018)
 * If both image and audio are missing for image-audio page type, both errors will be displayed in the error message
 * Fixed issue with responsiveness inside an iFrame
 * Fixed issue where the page jumps when presentation started